-- 16. Chief Officers have considered the future issues and risk areas for their services and the impacts these may have on the Council's finances as follows: - Some property projects will incur revenue expenditure in advance of the commencement of capital projects. - Additional developers have been employed within IT to achieve key projects; they will be part funded from the Corporate Projects Reserve and part from savings generated elsewhere in the budget but the savings are not likely to be made in this financial year. - Further costs are likely for obtaining external HR advice. - We are awaiting further guidance from HMRC in relation to a recent ruling which affects the VAT treatment of car park income overpayments, the new ruling deems them to be consideration for parking and liable for VAT.
+- 16. Chief Officers have considered the future issues and risk areas for their services and the impacts these may have on the Council's finances as follows: - Some property projects will incur revenue expenditure in advance of the commencement of capital projects. - Contribution towards IT development costs due to be met from savings elsewhere. - Further costs are likely for obtaining external HR advice. - Land Charges income continues below expected target; current charging scales to be reviewed. - We are awaiting further guidance from HMRC in relation to a recent ruling which affects the VAT treatment of car park income overpayments, the new ruling deems them to be consideration for parking and liable for VAT. - Universal Credit started in the district in October 2015 but has had minimal impact to date.

-- Universal Credit started in the district in October 2015 but has had minimal impact to date. - The expected government decision to raise planning application fees from 1 July 2017 has not materialised; latest information suggests the rise may come at the end of the calendar year. - Planning Pre-application fees will be revised in line with the Cabinet decision of March 2017, with new charges likely to come into force in January 2018. - There remains the risk that planning decisions and enforcement action will be challenged, either at appeal or through the Courts. - Planning application income is always uncertain and will be monitored closely. - Staff turnover is currently high in Planning and recruiting to vacant posts continues to be difficult. - 17.
+- The expected government decision to raise planning application fees from 1 July 2017 has not materialised; latest information suggests the rise may come at the end of the calendar year. - Planning Pre-application fees will be revised in line with the Cabinet decision of March 2017, with new charges likely to come into force in January 2018. - There remains the risk that planning decisions and enforcement action will be challenged, either at appeal or through the Courts. - Planning application income is always uncertain and will be monitored closely. - Staff turnover is currently high in Planning and recruiting to vacant posts continues to be difficult. - 17.
 This Council is entitled to retain 50% of extra income arising from increases in the business rate tax base, however this figure is subject to great volatility as it is affected by the results of outstanding appeals and this area will be closely monitored.
 The budget of £1,990,000 represents the safety net level and the actual receipts can only exceed that figure. - 18.
 Planned savings for 2017/18 total £344,000, including savings from partnership working, and from additional income generation, and these will be risk areas for the current and for future years. - 19.
 The impact on financial markets, externally funded projects and rates of inflation following the results of the EU Referendum in June 2016 is being monitored and addressed as part of the Council's risk management process.